Coping during COVID-19: Top doctors, mental health experts answer your questions

 Does your child have a question about COVID-19 or our “new normal?”
 Next week’s “Coronavirus House Calls” is just for kids!
-Email the question, your child’s first name, and your city to our experts at coronaquestions@nexstar.tv or message us video on the CBS 42 Facebook page!
-Watch today’s episode at 3 p.m.
+Email the question, your child’s first name, and your city to our real-life superheroes at coronaquestions@nexstar.tv or message us video on the CBS 42 Facebook page!
+Watch “Coronavirus House Calls: Coping during COVID-19” on Sunday, May 31 at 3 p.m.
 CT!

 BIRMINGHAM, Ala.
 (WIAT) — As the death—and mental health—toll from the coronavirus (COVID-19) pandemic continues to rise in the U.S., we’re looking past statistics.
 With most of the country reopening and cases on the rise in some states, confusion surrounds our ever-evolving situation.
 We’re here to talk about your concerns, differentiate between fact and fiction, and move from fear to hope as we navigate this “new normal” together.